 The candidate should be able to explain what a RoPA is and why it is required to assist a controller in meeting their Accountability obligations.
 The candidate should be able to describe the information that needs to be documented in a RoPA as outlined in UK GDPR.
-They should describe the obligations of Processors to create and maintain a RoPA on behalf of a Controller.

-4.5 Outline the interplay with privacy notices (Article 13 & 14).
+4.5 Outline the interplay with privacy notices (Articles 13 and 14).

 - a.
-Describe what a privacy notice is, in respect of the UK GDPR Transparency principle. - b.
+Describe what a privacy notice is, in respect of the UK GDPR transparency principle. - b.
 Outline what information needs to be provided to data subjects with regards to their personal data when it is collected (i) directly from the individual and (ii) collected about the individual from other sources.